hafizhBimo/miniproject3-Fullstack/readme.md

-# Purwadhika Final Project Repository
+# Purwadhika Mini Project 3 Repository

+## Team:

+- Bimo
+- Arka
+- Hanif

 This is monorepo contain frontend project using ReactJS and backend project using ExpressJS.